Frequently Asked Questions

 What is the US Dressage Finals presented by Adequan®?

-A national, head-to-head competition that showcases competitors in adult amateur and open divisions, at Training Level through Grand Prix, and junior/young rider divisions, at Training Level through Fourth Level, competing on the national stage.
+A national, head-to-head competition that showcases competitors in adult amateur and open divisions, at Training Level through Grand Prix, and junior/young rider divisions, at Training Level through Intermediate I, competing on the national stage.

 How does this competition differ from the established national championships held at the US Equestrian Federation Dressage Festival of Champions?